MicrosoftDocs/defender-docs/defender-endpoint/configure-network-connections-microsoft-defender-antivirus.md

 ## Allow connections to the Microsoft Defender Antivirus cloud service

 The Microsoft Defender Antivirus cloud service provides fast, strong protection for your endpoints.
-While it's optional to enable and use the cloud-delivered protection services provided by Microsoft Defender Antivirus, it is highly recommended because it provides important and timely protection against emerging threats on your endpoints and network.
-For more information, see [Enable cloud-delivered protection](enable-cloud-protection-microsoft-defender-antivirus.md) for enabling the service with Intune, Microsoft Endpoint Configuration Manager, Group Policy, PowerShell cmdlets, or individual clients in the Windows Security app.
+While it's optional to enable and use the cloud-delivered protection services provided by Microsoft Defender Antivirus, it's highly recommended because it provides important and timely protection against emerging threats on your endpoints and network.
+For more information, see [Enable cloud-delivered protection](enable-cloud-protection-microsoft-defender-antivirus.md), which describes how to enable the service by using Intune, Microsoft Endpoint Configuration Manager, Group Policy, PowerShell cmdlets, or individual clients in the Windows Security app.

 After you've enabled the service, you need to configure your network or firewall to allow connections between network and your endpoints.
 Computers must have access to the internet and reach the Microsoft cloud services for proper operation.

 > [!NOTE]
 > The Microsoft Defender Antivirus cloud service delivers updated protection to your network and endpoints.
-The cloud service should not be considered as protection for/against files that are stored in the cloud; instead, the cloud service uses distributed resources and machine learning to deliver protection for your endpoints at a faster rate than the traditional Security intelligence updates, and will apply to file-based and file-less threats regardless of where they originate from.
+The cloud service should not be considered as protection for/against files that are stored in the cloud; instead, the cloud service uses distributed resources and machine learning to deliver protection for your endpoints at a faster rate than the traditional Security intelligence updates, and applies to file-based and file-less threats, regardless of where they originate from.

 ## Services and URLs